nghiant2710/docs/ts4900-debian/README-short.txt

-The bare bones OS image for Technologic TS-4900.
+The bare bones OS image for TS-4900.